 Because of Tiffany’s very personal experience, she was inspired to give back in a way she hoped would be impactful in women’s lives at the moment when they need the most tenderness and care: during their treatments.
 In the past couple of years, KIM+ONO teamed up with the American Cancer Society to donate a little kimono fashion to women going through treatment for breast cancer.
 The hope was to bring some ease, femininity, and comfort to a time that can feel overwhelming.
 While Tiffany’s breast cancer story ended up being a temporary scare, it didn’t change the period of not knowing and the way that a potential diagnosis shapes how you view what’s important.
 That’s why it’s important to our team every year to stand with women who are facing breast cancer head on, and say we love you, we are with you, and we see your strength.

-Whether you’re going through your own health scare or feeling like you could use a little extra softness in general, our greatest hope is that each time you slip into one of our women’s kimono robes, you feel a sense of wellbeing and peace.
+Whether you’re going through your own health scare or feeling like you could use a little extra softness in general, our greatest hope is that each time you slip into one of our kimono robes for women, you feel a sense of wellbeing and peace.
 Our hope is that if you pick up a long sleeve floral kimono robe, with its silky texture and delicate flowers, you feel transported to a gentler, kinder state of mind.
 Kimono fashion can of course be a beautiful way to bring your sense of style out to play at an event, a date, or even at the office.
 It’s a fun way to bring interest and beauty to your everyday looks.
 But whether you’re wearing our pieces out on the town or at home to relax and unwind, our mission is always to bring you into the present moment with a sense of ease and beauty that you so deserve.

 From Kimono Robes to Community, We’re Grateful